 As well as your year 11 results, you will need to respond to four questions.
 We recommend that you prepare your responses using Word, Google Docs or something similar.
 You’ll need to save a copy for two very good reasons:

-- Interview prep: You won’t be able to access the application portal after applications close at 5pm on Friday 13 August.
-If you’re required to attend an Early Admission interview, you’ll want to refer back to your responses.
-You’ll probably be asked to talk about the experiences you’ve included.
+- You won’t be able to access the application portal after applications close.
+If you want to refer back to your responses, having a copy will be the only way to get them directly.

-- Word count: You’ll also need to check that each response fits within the 500 character (including spaces!) limit.
+- You’ll also need to check that each response fits within the 500 character limit (including spaces!).